feathersjs/feathers/docs/api/schema/typebox.md

 type MessageQuery = Static<typeof messageQuerySchema>
 ```

-To allow additional query parameters for properties you can create a union type:
+To allow additional query parameters like `$ilike`, `$regex` etc. for properties you can pass an object with the property names and additional types:

 ```ts
 import { querySyntax } from '@feathersjs/typebox'